Core program in Canadian Studies

 In addition to your program core courses, you’ll be required to take additional credits in Canadian areas of study, choosing from a wide range of courses available at Carleton.
 A full list is provided in the Carleton University Undergraduate Calendar .

-As a Canadian Studies student, you’ll also need to meet a language requirement, either by taking a French or Aboriginal language course or by demonstrating proficiency in French or an Aboriginal language.
+As a Canadian Studies student, you’ll also need to meet a language requirement, either by taking a French or Indigenous language course or by demonstrating proficiency in French or an Indigenous language.

 And there’s more…